mondalsuparna/capstone-1-project/README.md

 Capstone Project 1 - Online Resume

-This Project includes only HTML.
+This Project includes only HTML5.
 No CSS/JavaScript Implemented here.